 The Techatticup Mine is one of the biggest and most successful mines in the area.
 Over its lifespan of 40 years, it produced tens of millions of dollars' worth of gold, silver, and lead.
 The El Dorado Tour is a great way to see how people lived, worked, and died in these rugged mining camps.
 You'll encounter many great photo opportunities and see for yourself why this area was known as the most lawless place in all of the West.

-Eldorado Canyon Mine Tour with Limousine $125 per person
+Eldorado Canyon Mine Tour with Limousine Bookings Available in 2022

 Book your unbelievable, exciting, and enjoyable Eldorado Canyon Mine Tours adventure today with Scenic Las Vegas Tours!
 Sit back, relax, and let us transport you to the historical Techatticup Mine located in Eldorado Canyon.
 Relax and enjoy your roughly one-hour drive in a limousine coach with huge windows for a great view on your way to the historic Eldorado Canyon.